 Success Coaches are full-time employees who manage the bulk of our product management.
-Whereas Second Responders are more akin to a traditional customer support team, Success Coaches are akin to a traditional product management team, with an Al-twist.
-Success Coaches are named to reflect that they "coach" the Success organization (including the Concierge Al).
-Said another way, First and Second Responders are focused on supporting customers (and indirectly training Concierge in the process), and Success Coaches are focused on supporting First and Second Responders by building and training an Al-enhanced tool (Concierge), as well as proposing product enhancements to improve its robust self-service and self-diagnostic capabilities.
+Whereas Second Responders are more akin to a traditional customer support team, Success Coaches are akin to a traditional product management team, with an AI-twist.
+Success Coaches are named to reflect that they "coach" the Success organization (including the Concierge AI).
+Said another way, First and Second Responders are focused on supporting customers (and indirectly training Concierge in the process), and

+Success Coaches are focused on supporting First and Second Responders by building and training an Al-enhanced tool (Concierge), as well as proposing product enhancements to improve its robust self-service and self-diagnostic capabilities.
 77% of support inquiries not automatically handled by Concierge are handled by First and Second Responders.
-Approximately 75% of Success Coach time is spent on traditional product management activity (i.e., writing product proposals, engaging with the product development team, testing new functionality, updating documentation).
-The remaining approximately 25% is spent doing "supervised training" of the Concierge Al in response to edge case conversations escalated from Second Responders.
+80% of Success Coach time is spent on traditional product management activity (i.e., writing product proposals, engaging with the product development team, testing new functionality, updating documentation).
+The remaining 20% is spent doing "supervised training" of the Concierge Al in response to edge case conversations escalated from Second Responders.
 We believe that by keeping our product managers involved with the customers we design and develop features that customers like to use - supporting our product-led growth.
 Concierge has dramatically increased the efficiency of the business.
-Since its introduction in September 2016 to March 31, 2021, we increased our revenue 536% while only increasing headcount by 24%.
+Since its introduction in September 2016, we have increased our revenue 447% while only increasing headcount by 24%.